atthealchemist/pyromaji/README.md

 # PyRomaji
 Language to Romaji conversion.
-Build specially for converting lyrics in Vocaloid 5.
+Build especially for converting lyrics in Vocaloid 5.

 CLI and GUI versions are related.